Alignment evaluation: RLHF, DPO, and recent alternatives

 Concrete recommendations

-Evaluate with a held-out validation set, using automated metrics (ROUGE, BLEU) and random human evaluation.
-Pure automated evaluation is misleading, especially with DPO which tends to inflate length.
+- Evaluate with a held-out validation set, using automated metrics (ROUGE, BLEU) and random human evaluation.

-Only move to RLHF if, after trying DPO, you have concrete evidence of quality shortfall for your specific case.
+- Only move to RLHF if, after trying DPO, you have concrete evidence of quality shortfall.
 In most projects that evidence doesn’t show up.

-And try a recent variant (KTO, ORPO) if your dataset or pipeline fits its premises better.
-Don’t do it for fashion, but because the method genuinely fits your scenario.
+- Try a recent variant (KTO, ORPO) if your dataset or pipeline fits its premises better.

 My read

-What I sum up after three years of evolution in this space is that the barrier to effectively aligning an open model has crashed.
+The barrier to effectively aligning an open model has crashed.
 What in 2022 was a research-lab project is today weekend fine-tuning with a moderate GPU budget.
-That doesn’t mean the problem is conceptually solved (there are important open questions about safe alignment of frontier models), but that the routine practice of adjusting a model to the style or task you need is now accessible to any technical team.
+That doesn’t mean the problem is conceptually solved (important open questions about safe frontier-model alignment remain), but the routine practice of adjusting a model to your style or task is now accessible to any technical team.

-The existence of new variants every few months is a sign the space is alive.
-Not all methods will survive, and probably within two years we’ll remember several fondly as instructive experiments rather than production techniques.
-But the general trend, toward less complexity and more accessibility, is clearly good for the ecosystem.
+The existence of new variants every few months signals the space is alive.
+The general trend — toward less complexity and more accessibility — is clearly good for the ecosystem.